How to handle fuel contamination in jet and diesel fuel

 The tests are simple to use and learned quickly, even by people with no scientific or laboratory knowledge.
 They can be conducted on the spot at the tank.

 Immunoassay only searches for specific microbes that cause issues in jet and diesel fuel systems.
 The benefit is that cross-contamination from other (non-dangerous) microbes is almost a non-issue.
-Immunoassay tests don’t target those microbes, so they’re very unlikely to cause false alarms.
+Immunoassay antibody tests don’t target those microbes, so they’re very unlikely to cause false alarms.

 Results are easy to understand, and the users don’t need to make further interpretations.
-Immunoassay tests tell you:
+Immunoassay antibody tests tell you:

 - What groups of microorganisms are in the sample, be it bacteria, fungi or the specific H. res fungus